salrashid123/gcp_tokendistributor/README.md

 ### Appendix

 #### No externalIP
-  Bob can also start  the VM without an external IP using the `--no-network` flag but it makes this tutorial much more complicated to 'invoke' Bob's VM to fetch secrets...I just left it out.
+  Bob can also start  the VM without an external IP using the `--no-network` flag but it makes this tutorial much more complicated to 'invoke' Bob's VM to fetch secrets.
+However, using a NAT Gateway to contact the tokenserver will invalidate and waken the `validatePeerIP` check.

+  If a NAT Gateway is NOT used and each tokenclient connects to the server, Alice can add a firewall rule to only allow the set of egress IP addresses per tokenClient.

 #### Enhancements

 Further enhancements can be to use
 * [VPC-SC](https://cloud.google.com/vpc-service-controls):  This will ensure only requests originating from whitelisted projects and origin IPs are allowed API access to Alices GCS objects.
 However, cross-orginzation VPC-SC isn't something i think is possible at the mment.
 If Bob sets up a NAT egress endpoint, Alice can define a VPC prerimeter to include that egress

 * [Organizational Policy](https://cloud.google.com/resource-manager/docs/organization-policy/org-policy-constraints): Bob's orgianzation can have restrictions on the type of VM and specifications Bob can start (eg, ShieldedVM, OSLogin).

 * `IAM Tuning`: You can tune the access on both Alice and Bob side further using the IAM controls available.
 For more information, see [this repo](https://github.com/salrashid123/restricted_security_gce)